 In my case, since the charge was levied by a relatively small deposit seeking Bank, I am outlining a customer journey for them but even larger Banks may employ a modified version of the following strategy.

-A happy customer and a seamless customer journey has become a necessity in Financial services thanks to more and more customers getting used to such experiences with various consumer tech companies.
+A happy customer and a seamless customer journey have both become a necessity in Financial services thanks to more and more customers getting used to such experiences with various consumer tech companies.
 It is only a matter of time when the customers make such a journey as their prime selection criteria in selecting their primary Bank.